Basic usage

 Prerequisites

-These instructions assume that you have already installed the Workbench CLI or are working in a cloud environment where it has been installed.
+These instructions assume that you have already installed the Workbench CLI (command-line interface) or are working in a cloud app where it has been installed.

 This is an example of the typical flow of operations when starting a new work session with the Workbench CLI.